jandamm/zgenom/README.md

 - Lazy loading zgenom by sourcing `zgenom.zsh` instead of `zgen.zsh`.
 - The default `$ZGEN_DIR` is a sources subdirectory where you cloned `zgenom` to (except when you have `~/.zgen` for backwards compatibility).
-- Allow cloning without submodules `zgenom clone [repo] --no-submodules`.
+- Allow cloning without submodules `zgenom clone <repo> --no-submodules`.
 - Full support for non `master` branches (e.g. `main`).
 This includes following a new default branch.
 - compinit with custom flags wasn't working properly.
 - Update to `ohmyzsh/ohmyzsh`.
 - Implement the [Zsh Plugin Standard](https://zdharma.org/Zsh-100-Commits-Club/Zsh-Plugin-Standard.html).
 - Add `zgenom clean` to remove all unused plugins.
+- Add `zgenom autoupdate` to check for updates periodically.

 ## Example .zshrc